What They Are Saying: Trump EPA Launches Office of Mountains, Deserts and Plains to Effectively Address Abandoned Mine Lands, Accelerate Cleanup Across the West

 Category: Environment Hits: 1

-WASHINGTON (September 2, 2020) — Today, at a press conference at the Western Museum of Mining and Industry, the U.S. Environmental Protection Agency (EPA) announced[1] the creation of the Office of Mountains, Deserts and Plains located in EPA’s office in Lakewood, Colo.
+WASHINGTON (September 4, 2020) — On Wednesday, at a press conference at the Western Museum of Mining and Industry, the U.S. Environmental Protection Agency (EPA) announced[1] the creation of the Office of Mountains, Deserts and Plains located in EPA’s office in Lakewood, Colo.
 This western lands-focused office will address cross-cutting issues unique to the region, and more effectively leverage existing EPA staff, expertise and resources in hardrock mining cleanup.
 Here's what stakeholders and elected officials are saying:

+U.S. Department of Energy Deputy Secretary Mark W. Menezes: “The new EPA Office of Mountains, Deserts, and Plains will provide a more effective management approach to remediating the lands impacted by hardrock mining.
+DOE applauds Administrator Wheeler’s commitment to clean-up legacy sites, and leadership he’s show in elevating the importance of clean-up by bringing the office closer to the people who are most impacted.
+Not only will this new office address important issues unique to the region, it will be staffed with experts who will tailor their ideas to the local needs in order for the area to thrive.”

+U.S. Congressman Adrian Smith (NE-03): “America is composed of many regions with unique resources and needs, and one-size-fits-all governance of our natural resources doesn’t work.
+I appreciate the Trump Administration for recognizing the unique needs of the Great Plains and Mountain West by creating the Office of Mountains, Deserts, and Plains.
+This office will be a valuable resource to Nebraska and our region, and will streamline solvable problems with speedy and safe solutions.”

 U.S. Congressman Doug Lamborn (CO-05): “I applaud President Trump and EPA Administrator Wheeler for continuing to bring federal resources out of Washington, DC and into the communities they serve.
 This is an exciting announcement that clearly demonstrates the EPA's commitment to Colorado and the West.
 The EPA's new Office of Mountains, Deserts, and Plains will help bolster accountability, streamline cleanup efforts of abandoned mine lands, and facilitate better coordination with local, state, and tribal partners.
 The West has complex and unique issues related to hardrock mines and the remediation of legacy mine lands.
 This new office will be critical in supporting conservation organizations' efforts to voluntarily undertake projects to improve conditions at abandoned mine lands in our area.
 This is yet another way that our federal government, under the current administration, is making strides to cut red tape and be more responsive to our Western communities' needs.”